QOS: A Quantum Operating System: Introduction

-More specifically, QPUs are inherently noisy and small in computational capacity \cite{preskill2018quantum}, which limits the size of the problems they can solve.
-Second, the degree of noise differs across QPUs, even of identical architecture and model, making it difficult to decide which QPUs should execute a quantum program without compromising performance \cite{ravi2022quantum}.
-In addition, we can not trivially multi-program multiple quantum programs on the same QPU to increase utilization since QPU qubits can interfere with each other in undesirable and unpredictable ways \cite{murali2020software}, severely degrading performance \cite{liu2021qucloud}.
-Finally, it is generally impossible to save or copy a quantum program during execution \cite{park1970concept}, which further limits scheduling opportunities for preemption or resource sharing in general.
+More specifically, QPUs are inherently noisy and small in computational capacity, which limits the size of the problems they can solve \cite{preskill2018quantum}.
+Second, the degree of noise differs across QPUs and time, even of identical architecture and model, making it difficult to decide which QPUs should execute a quantum program with good performance \cite{ravi2022quantum}.
+In addition, we can not trivially multi-program multiple quantum jobs on the same QPU to increase utilization without them interfering with each other in undesirable and unpredictable ways \cite{murali2020software}, severely degrading performance \cite{liu2021qucloud}.
+Last, scheduling quantum jobs on heterogeneous noisy QPUs exhibits a fundamental tension between quantum performance metrics, such as \textit{fidelity} \cite{fidelity-qiskit}, and classical performance metrics, such as utilization and load balance (i.e., resource efficiency).

-\myparagraph{State-of-the-Art of Quantum Software Systems} The current state of software can be roughly compared to IBM mainframe batch OSes from the 60s, where the QPUs are managed through rudimentary interfaces.
-Researchers have proposed specialized approaches to address some of the aforementioned OS and QPU challenges individually, for instance, performance \cite{cutqc}, multi-programming \cite{das2019a}, or scheduling \cite{ravi2021adaptive}.
-Unfortunately, these proposed approaches are designed to solve an individual issue, which prevents them from being composed together or with other OS mechanisms to create a holistic software stack.
-To leverage quantum computing practically, we must address the key challenge of combining such mechanisms in a unified software stack for quantum computing.
+Unfortunately, these problems are amplified by the current state of software, where QPUs are managed through rudimentary interfaces, despite the ever-increasing demand for these scarce resources \cite{ravi2022quantum, patel2020experimental, qiskit-trillion-circuits}. \coloredText{Researchers have proposed specialized approaches to address some of the aforementioned OS and QPU challenges individually, for instance, fidelity without runtime support \cite{Ayanzadeh2023frozenQbits}, basic multi-programming via FIFO or random job selection \cite{das2019a}, or heuristics-based scheduling \cite{ravi2021adaptive}.
+Unfortunately, these systems are designed in isolation, are tightly coupled to specific policies, and lack the architectural flexibility and interoperability needed for cross-stack coordination.}

-\myparagraph{Novelty} However, designing a unified system stack that supports general OS abstractions while addressing the QPU challenges is not trivial.
-The system should support cross-stack software mechanisms, from the compiler level for quantum program optimization to the runtime level for QPU resource management.
-More specifically, we require a modular and extensible compiler infrastructure for increasing execution quality, multi-programming for increased utilization, and scheduling for load balancing, all in the presence of QPU noise and heterogeneities.
-This way, the system can achieve the cloud users' goals, i.e., high-quality quantum computation and low waiting times, and the quantum cloud operator's goals, i.e., QPU resource efficiency and scalability.